 - If you’re buying online and having items delivered, know where and when they are going to be delivered to.
 Parcels arriving late or not turning up at all are often the retailer’s responsibility, so be sure you know what has been agreed to so you can hold your retailer to it.
 If your items aren’t delivered, the consumer contract regulations cover you for a refund.

 - However, if you have given delivery instructions to leave the product on your doorstep and it is then stolen from your doorstep, it’s not the vendor’s fault.
 Common sense and law states that you never ask for things to be left somewhere unsafe – always request a note to be left by the courier instructing you to collect it from your local post office or collection point.

 6. Look carefully at what extra protection a warranty gives

 - Additional warranties are tempting, especially for expensive items, however they only tend to cover faults with the product.
 As stated, the Consumer Rights Act provides you the right to a repair or replacement within six months of your purchase anyway, so think carefully about this before digging into your pockets.

 7. Donate money to charity

-- In fact, you can donate here to our current charity and fundraising efforts so you already have a surplus of good karma before you hit the streets.
+- In fact if you wish to, you can donate here for the STV Children’s Appeal or here for Guide Dogs.
+That way you will already have a surplus of good karma before you hit the streets!